Dr Lisa to the Rescue Interview

 Dr. Lisa Chimes: I want to encourage people to adopt pets from shelters, like the Animal Welfare League, rather than buy them from backyard breeders, pet stores and puppy farms.
 The show is a great way to combine this message with educational content that teaches people how to be better pet owners.

-Question: Can talk about the importance of finding forever homes for rescued dogs?
+Can talk about the importance of finding forever homes for rescued dogs?
+Dr. Lisa Chimes

-Question: Where are these dogs often rescued from?
+Where are these dogs often rescued from?
+Dr. Lisa Chimes

-Dr. Lisa Chimes: Most of the pets are either strays, victims of neglect or they have been surrendered to the shelter as the owners can no longer look after them.
+: Most of the pets are either strays, victims of neglect or they have been surrendered to the shelter as the owners can no longer look after them.
 A big reason why pets end up in shelters is that people don't realise how much work owning a pet actually is and they fail to look at the big picture: the pet will be around for many years!
+Question:

-Question: What is involved in rehoming these beautiful dogs?
+What is involved in rehoming these beautiful dogs?
+Dr. Lisa Chimes

-Dr. Lisa Chimes: We assess the families to make sure they are equipped to actually own a pet.
+: We assess the families to make sure they are equipped to actually own a pet.
 Part of this includes assessing their home environment, lifestyle and family situation.
 We then create a short-list of pets that will work for that particular family, who eventually come out to the shelter to choose which one they form a connection with.
+Question:

-Question: What questions do you ask to find the right dog for the right home?
+What questions do you ask to find the right dog for the right home?
+Dr. Lisa Chimes

-Dr. Lisa Chimes: There are so many things to think about, like: what kind of home environment they live in; what lifestyle the family lead; what are their working hours; are there kids around; how much can they exercise a pet, just to name a few.
+: There are so many things to think about, like: what kind of home environment they live in; what lifestyle the family lead; what are their working hours; are there kids around; how much can they exercise a pet, just to name a few.
+Question:

-Question: What are the most important things we need to know before looking at getting a dog?
+What are the most important things we need to know before looking at getting a dog?
+Dr. Lisa Chimes

-Dr. Lisa Chimes: Owning a dog is a 10-15 year commitment - you need to make sure that you can look after the dog for all this time.
+: Owning a dog is a 10-15 year commitment - you need to make sure that you can look after the dog for all this time.
 Being a dog owner is a big responsibility - they need constant attention, food, training, exercise and trips to the vet.
 Finances must also be taken into account - it costs money to look after the day-to-day care of your pet, and unexpected vet bills from accidents and illnesses are also possible.
+Question:

-Question: What attributes does a person need to home a rescue dog?
+What attributes does a person need to home a rescue dog?
+Dr. Lisa Chimes

-Dr. Lisa Chimes: They need to be able to give the pet the long term love and daily care they need.
+: They need to be able to give the pet the long term love and daily care they need.
 Continuous training is also important for any pet, as well as the time to exercise them each day.
+Question:

-Question: What do you hope Australians learn from Dr Lisa to the Rescue?
+What do you hope Australians learn from Dr Lisa to the Rescue?
+Dr. Lisa Chimes

-Dr. Lisa Chimes: Owning a pet is a huge long-term responsibility, so it's important to make sure that you are actually ready for this commitment before you get the pet.
+: Owning a pet is a huge long-term responsibility, so it's important to make sure that you are actually ready for this commitment before you get the pet.
 Consider adopting pets from shelters, like the Animal Welfare League so that we can give these beautiful animals a second chance.
+Question:

-Question: Can you tell us about your books My First Kitten and My First Puppy?
+Can you tell us about your books My First Kitten

 Interview by Brooke Hunter